New committee takes over annual event

 The parade, complete with floats made over the summer by groups affiliated with the elementary schools, will run from City Hall to the Howland Cultural Center.
 Marchers will include children and school staff, religious institutions, nonprofit organizations, veterans, community groups, businesses, City Council members and first responders.

 The street festival will feature tables from community groups and nonprofits (including The Highlands Current; stop and say hello).
 This year there will also be a children’s area with entertainment and activities, probably in front of the Salvation Army building.
 The main stage will be located near the post office.
 (See spiritofbeacon.org for details and updates.)

 At its peak, the day attracted as many as 8,000 participants.
 Attendance has declined over the past few years, but James says she has detected “a lot of interest and enthusiasm from people who have moved here over the past couple of years,” as well as those born and raised in Beacon.

 She says members of the committee have received tremendous support from members of the former committee.
 “The people who ran this for 20 years, in particular Rose Story [who chaired the event from 2001 to 2017], Roy Cianncanelli [who organized the parade], Tony Lassiter, Bob Outer and Diane Sedore, have been incredible,” she says.
 “We feel extremely grateful.
 A lot of them have come to our meetings; they’re still involved.
-We want to honor their tradition.”Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
-We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.
+We want to honor their tradition.”The Current is a nonprofit supported by its readers; please consider a year-end gift.